 - Nominees must realize anything they submit in the nomination form could be made public through the media.
 Students must consider carefully the possibility that, should they win, publicity about their accomplishments – work with support groups or advocacy, for example – could carry implications about their personal lives or immigration status.
 In fairness to all nominees, and because winners' forms are used as the basis for news coverage of the teams, contents are subject to rigorous fact-checking.

 - The program seeks to honor outstanding students who also represent the range of students found on American community college campuses.
-Traditional, non‐traditional and early start students all have been named to the All-USA Community College Academic Team/Coca-Cola Community College Academic Team.
+Traditional, non‐traditional, and early start students all have been named to the All-AZ, All-USA Community College Academic Team/Coca-Cola Community College Academic Team.
 Those seeking associate degrees, as well as those intending to earn a bachelor's degree, are eligible.

 - Transcripts are evaluated when a student's application is received.
 The student’s GPA is evaluated at the point of admission.
 Remedial or developmental courses are removed and are not counted toward the student's required total courses or toward the cumulative GPA.
 If there is a question about the student's grades or credits, and whether or not they are eligible, it may benefit the student to have the transcript evaluated prior to submission.